 advanced as well.
 Tint used today shrinks and stretches better and tinters are now able

 to tint an entire front or rear window with one piece of tint.
 Modern tint offers a multitude

 of high quality features, safety and protection, health benefits as well as an improved

 Where Does the Artist Fit In?

 Has modern innovation and the overall expansion of the window tinting industry killed off the artist?
-Back in the day it took skill and know how to properly tint windows, nowadays most modern tinters don’t even know how to hand cut a piece of film.
+Back in the day it took skill and know how to properly tint windows, nowadays most modern tinters don’t even know how to hand-cut a piece of film.
 The days of measuring, hand cutting and tailor fitting tint may be forgotten techniques left in the past, but certain tint shops still offer hand cutting services.
 Sun Stoppers trains their tinters as artists, fully equipped with the tools and technology used today.
 Every tinter at Sun Stoppers is hand selected for their talent and ability.
 They are set up for success upon the completion of a rigorous training program that allows them to evolve and mature in the industry.
-The days of hand cutting and piecing together rear windows may be gone, however that era produced a generation of true artists that have carried their craftsmanship into present day.
+The days of hand cutting and piecing together rear windows may be gone, however that era produced a generation of true artists that have carried their craftsmanship into the present day.